 How Users Benefit From Shopping Apps

-The beauty of online shopping apps is convenient.
+The beauty of online shopping apps is convenience.
 We can shop when we want, at home, on the go or in the store.
 This is a whole different buyer-seller dynamic than it used to be a few years back.
 This also gave birth to customer empowerment – we need pleasant shopping via mobile devices whenever (and wherever) we choose.
 In brief, customers benefit from mobile commerce in such ways:

 - Smart and trendy shopping models